Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 3. Compromised Supervision

 All of this directly compromises the final quality of the output and creates hurdles in the development process.
-This is usually not the case with other approaches, where supervision is a seamless process.
+This is usually not the case with other approaches, where supervision is seamless.
+That’s it for the pros and cons of hiring independent contractors for your project.
+Let’s continue with the blog and look at the second hiring strategy, staff augmentation.

 Staff Augmentation